p-hss/singularity-pytorch/README.md

 Check that the CUDA verion in the Docker image is compatible with the hardware.
 If not, change the CUDA version in the stack.def file.

 ### File systems
-Some file system paths might not be visible for the container on the host system, e.g. such as /p/tmp/ These can be added with the --bind flag:
+Some file system paths might not be visible for the container on the host system, e.g. such as ``/p/tmp/``.
+These can be added with the ``--bind`` flag:

 ```
 singularity exec --nv --bind /p/tmp/ ./stack.sif python test.py